fwilliams/scalable-pytorch-sinkhorn/README.md

-# Fast, Memory-Efficient Approximate Wasserstein Distance
+# Fast, Memory-Efficient Approximate Wasserstein Distances
 This repository contains PyTorch code to compute fast p-Wasserstein distances between d-dimensional point clouds using the [Sinkhorn Algorithm](https://arxiv.org/abs/1306.0895).

 This implementation uses **linear memory overhead** and is **stable in float32, runs on the GPU, and fully differentiable**.